pepkit/pepspec/docs/pephub/developer/organization.md

 #### Running

 _pephub_ may be run in several ways.
 In every case, pephub requires configuration.
 Configuration settings are supplied to pephub through environment variables.
 The following settings are **required**.
-While pephub has built-in defaults for these settings, you should provide them to ensure compatability:
+While pephub has built-in defaults for these settings, you should provide them to ensure compatibility:

 - `POSTGRES_HOST`: The hostname of the PEPhub database server
 - `POSTGRES_DB`: The name of the database inside the postgres server